 You’ve Already Retired

-You Have a Physical or Mental Disability
+You’re Diagnosed with a Physical or Mental Disability

 Pag-IBIG can also refund your TAVs if you’re experiencing complete and permanent disability.
 Pag-IBIG defines disability as any of the following: